 One of my favourite accommodations in New Caledonia

-New Caledonia is the winner for two reasons:
+New Caledonia stands out for two reasons:

 • Hotels